DarkWanderer/metrics-cpp/README.md

 Key features:

-* Commonly used metric classes
+* Provides commonly used metric classes
+* A number of out-the-box optimizations
   * all metrics except Summary are lock-free
+  * Labels are optimized for cache locality (vector instead of std::map)
+  * Minimized locking for operations in Registry
 * Various methods of serialization
   * Prometheus
   * JSON/JSONL